wking/ccon/README.md

   post-stop event.

 Its [standard streams][stdin.3] are inherited from the host process.
-The hooks are executed in the listed order, and a nonzero exit code from any hook will cause the host process to print a message to stderr, after which it continues as if the hook had exited with zero.
+The hooks are executed in the listed order, the host process waits until each hook exits before executing the next, and a nonzero exit code from any hook will cause the host process to print a message to stderr, after which it continues as if the hook had exited with zero.

 #### Example